-In 2020 Jeremie Lussier who farms along the Marsh River in the RM of De Salaberry signed up to participate in the SRRWD Alternative Land Use Services.
+In 2020 Jeremie Lussier, who farms along the Marsh River in the RM of De Salaberry, signed up to participate in the SRRWD Alternative Land Use Services program.
 One of the project sites was located on a drain that flows into the Marsh River.
 Jeremie planted perennial grasses all along the drain.
 This quarter-mile stretch will now reduce soil erosion and siltation along this waterway.
-Jeremie says participating in a program like this is great for his operation as it minimizes the risk of planting crops in an area that is prone to flooding in high flow events.
-While at the same time, he can contribute back to the community at large through the environmental benefits of the project such as nutrient and sediment reduction in our waterways
+Jeremie says participating in a program like this is great for his operation as it minimizes the risk of planting crops in an area that is prone to flooding in high water events.
+At the same time, he can contribute back to the community at large through the environmental benefits of the project such as nutrient and sediment reduction in our waterways

 Jeremie Lussier Grassed Waterway